Readri205/MS4_shopfront/README.md

     * The user is able to make an order and make a payment.
        * The user can make a payment and enter their details for delivery;
        * The user will receives a 'toast' confirmation to confirm the order and will receive an email.
-    * The super-user is able to make adjustments to te product database;
+    * The super-user is able to make adjustments to the product database;
       * The user can make a payment and enter their details for delivery;
       * The user will receives a 'toast' confirmation to confirm the order and will receive an email.